Hello. Welcome to my website, here’s a little bit about me!

 During these past 15 years in New Zealand I’ve learnt a diverse range of skills and have worked on projects with hundreds of clients.
 I am an Experience Designer (XD) and my areas of strength include; project management, brand strategy, customer experience, sponsorships, event planning, CSR and of course photography and design.

 I hope you enjoy viewing my portfolio of photography, design and projects.
-You can read on below to learn about my 2019 plans and my career to date.
-Thank you.
 PAT

 One Percent Collective Trust